Current issues and what the World Food Programme is doing

 Agriculture and market support

-The first component of the Country Programme supports small-scale farmers in all regions of Uganda to reduce post-harvest losses and improve incomes, leveraging infrastructure and skills previously developed under the Purchase for Progress (P4P) initiative to enhance productivity, quality and market access.
-WFP’s support also covers refugees and members of host communities around the refugee settlements.
+The first component of the Country Programme supports small-scale farmers in all regions of Uganda.
+The aim is to increase the incomes and food security of smallholder farmers through transition from subsistence to commercial production, leveraging infrastructure and skills previously developed under the Purchase for Progress (P4P) initiative.
+WFP’s support to livelihoods of refugees and members of host communities around the refugee settlements is under this Agriculture and Market Support (AMS) component.
+In 2016, WFP expects to support more than 60,000 farmers in 39 districts.

 WFP supports the Grain Council of Uganda in the development and enforcement of national quality standards, an integral element for improved markets.